glasnt/talks/2017_11_BSidesWLG/slides.md

  <img src="pictures/animoji_gif.gif" />

 Note: this is not emoji.
-This is face detection as a gimick.
+This is face detection as a gimmick

+trivialising

 ---